Rubroshorea inaequilateralis

-Shorea inaequilateralis (called, along with some other species in the genus Shorea, red balau) is a species of tree in the family Dipterocarpaceae.
-It is endemic to Borneo.
+Rubroshorea inaequilateralis (called, along with some other species in the genus Rubroshorea, red balau) is a species of tree in the family Dipterocarpaceae.
+It is endemic to Brunei and Sarawak on the island of Borneo.
+It grows in peat swamp forest, where it can reach 45 metres tall.
 It is threatened by habitat loss.

+The species was first described as Shorea inaequilateralis by Colin Fraser Symington in 1935.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. inaequilateralis.